Getting your Trinity Audio player ready...

 1) Pause all scheduled tweets or social media posts on third-party social media scheduling apps such as Buffer, Hootsuite or Plann.

-2) Revise your marketing communications strategy to account for the impact of COVID-19.
+2) Revise your marketing communications strategy to account for the impact of a global pandemic on the future of work.

 3) Do not put any information out unless it is from knowledgeable, credible medical experts.
 Fact-check all social media posts before clicking post.